-- 22 Leeds have been working with the Combined Authority on Bus Reform.
-This includes work to establish an Enhanced Partnership, that builds on the 'Bus Alliance' between the CA, LCC and the bus operators. - 23 Another associated workstream is around BSIP (Bus service improvement plan) funding that has been awarded to the CA. This funding will deliver both a reconfigured, enhanced, and expanded network of services and infrastructure schemes for bus priority to further support the bus offering. - Since September 2022 bus passengers in Leeds have benefited from lower and more consistently priced fares.
-Thanks to two new Mayor's Fares, single journeys capped at £2 and the MCard DaySaver at £4.50, reduced from £5.50 an almost 20% saving on the current price.
+- 22 Leeds has been working with the Combined Authority on Bus Reform.
+This includes work to establish an Enhanced Partnership, that builds on the 'Bus Alliance' between the CA, LCC and the bus operators. - 23 Another associated workstream is around BSIP (Bus Service Improvement Plan) funding that has been awarded to the CA. This funding will deliver a reconfigured, enhanced, and expanded network of services.

+Since September 2022 bus passengers in Leeds have benefited from lower and more consistently priced fares.
+Thanks to two new Mayor's Fares, single journeys are capped at £2 and the MCard DaySaver at £4.50, reduced from £5.50 - an almost 20% saving on the current price.
 Early data analysis at a West Yorkshire level would suggest that bus patronage in September increased by 5% compared with June 22.
-Bus travel by adult paying passengers in September 22 was around 10% higher than average monthly patronage in 2022. - 24 The CA are undertaking a franchising assessment, that LCC are feeding into, to explore franchising as an option to deliver better services in Leeds. - 25 Additional funding has recently been secured by the CA with input from the districts, from a successful Levelling Up (round 2) bid for a 'West Yorkshire bus journey improvement scheme'.
+Bus travel by adult paying passengers in September 22 was around 10% higher than average monthly patronage in 2022.

+- 24 As part of the wider Bus Reform work the CA are undertaking a franchising assessment, that LCC are feeding into, to explore franchising as an option to deliver better services in Leeds. - 25 Additional funding has recently been secured by the CA with input from the districts, from a successful Levelling Up (round 2) bid for a 'West Yorkshire bus journey improvement scheme'.
 This is for improving the efficiency, safety, and accessibility of our core bus network and to enable safer and more accessible end to end journeys.
 The focus for Leeds will be to address outstanding bus 'hotspots' on the network to speed up journeys for passengers.
-Along with additional work to improve accessibility for all. - 26 Since the pandemic bus services have been supported by Government interventions to payments of BSOG (Bus service Operators Grant) and Concessionary fares grants.
-This funding is currently expected to expire at the end of March 2023, this combined with current inflationary pressures and driver shortages; will create challenges for operators that LCC in partnership with the CA and operators will work through.
+Along with additional work to improve accessibility for all. - 26 Since the pandemic bus services have been supported by Government interventions through payments of BSOG (Bus service Operators Grant) and Concessionary fares grants.
+This funding has been extended and will be replaced with BSIP+.
+However, current inflationary pressures and driver shortage continue to create challenges for operators in maintaining a viable stable network.